-The service is accredited by the United Kingdom Accreditation Service (UKAS) based on the Improving Quality in Physiological diagnostic Services (IQIPS) standards.
+This service is not yet accredited by the United Kingdom Accreditation Service (UKAS) based on the Improving Quality in Physiological diagnostic Services (IQIPS) standards.
+It is hoped that it will gain accreditation in 2020.

 Summary of this inspection

 Services provided at the hospital under service level agreement: